-Numeric Grading Letter Conversion
+Numeric Grading PA Proficiency Levels

-96 - 100 A+

-90 - 95 A

-86 - 89 B+

-80 - 85 В

-76 - 79 C+

-70 - 75 C

-67 - 69 D
+90-100 Advanced

+67-89 Proficient

-66 or below F
+66 and below Basic/Below Basic

 I - Incomplete Incomplete reports that a grade could not be assigned due to missing assignments.
-The student will be given a specific timeframe in which to make up work.
-After that time, missing assignments will become zeros if the teacher has not changed the grade.
+The student will be given a specific time frame in which to make up work.
+After that time, missing assignments will become zero if the teacher has not changed the grade.

-W - Working to Potential Working to potential is used for students who are working to the best of their ability.
-Students will receive credit for the course.
+P - Working to Potential Working to potential is used for students who are working to the best of their ability.

+NC - No Credit No credit will be given when a student does not resolve an Incomplete or when a student has not completed coursework.

+M - Medical Medical Excuse for credit.